[visionlist] Call for papers in Special Issue: Vision and Visual Health under the Influence of Tobacco, Alcohol and Other Substances

 Environmental Health, Occupational Hygiene, Health Economic and Global

-Health Research, among others.
+Health Research, etc.

 The 2021 Journal Impact Factors have been released by Journal Citation